Are you looking for restaurant marketing ideas to grow your restaurant business?

 You must have the basics in place to be visible when people look for you.

 The most used search engine is Google, but there are others as well.
-To get your restaurant noticeable on Google, set up your Google My Business Account here (it’s free).
+To get your restaurant noticeable on Google, set up your Google Business Profile here (it’s free).

 Getting registered with Google is just the first step.
 When customers in your local area search for what you offer, you can use quick tricks and strategies.